wanghaisheng/tiktoka-studio-uploader/README.md

 ## features included in the GUI version

+### no limit of video counts

+1000+ is easy especially for backup usage as private

+###  you dont have to edit all metadata one by one
+description combine from prefix,suffix and video filename tags combine from preferred tags and ai based generated topic related tags pulish time can automatically set without any effort

 ### auto generate thumbnail from video hightlight

 you can using these as startpoint to add overlay text to make it more clickbait to get traffic